grafov/kiwi/README.md

 ## Features

+Shortly: both humans and robots are love it!

+Briefly:

-* priority on high readability for humans
+* explicit labels for logged values for high readability by humans
-* JSON mode that liked by machines
+* optional JSON format that liked by machines
-* selectable outputs for writing logs based on field filters
+* selectable outputs (filters define which output use)
-* dynamically changed fields visibility in an output
+* dynamically change records visibility in an output
-* no nailed levels, no hardcoded fields, but explicit labels for each logged value
+* no nailed levels, no hardcoded fields in the format
-* keeps a context of an application
+* keep the context of an application

 ## Docs [![GoDoc](https://godoc.org/github.com/grafov/kiwi?status.svg)](https://godoc.org/github.com/grafov/kiwi)